본문 바로가기

 Swift Response to Paramount's Legal Challenge

-Netflix is considering a bold move to finalize its acquisition of Warner Bros.
-Discovery by offering an "all-cash payment," overturning the existing contract terms.
-This strategy is seen as an attempt to neutralize the persistent resistance from rival Paramount-Skydance and to bring the acquisition process to a swift conclusion.
+Netflix is considering a "full cash payment" option that would overturn the existing contract terms in order to finalize its acquisition of Warner Bros.
+Discovery.
+This move is seen as a bold strategy to neutralize the persistent resistance from rival Paramount Skydance and to swiftly conclude the acquisition process.

-According to Bloomberg News on January 14 (local time), citing sources familiar with the matter, Netflix is discussing a new plan to pay the entire acquisition amount in cash, instead of the originally planned "cash plus stock" mix.
-On December 5 of last year, Netflix signed a deal to acquire Warner Bros.' film and TV studios and HBO Max for $72 billion, setting the price at $27.75 per share.
-The initial plan was to pay shareholders $23.25 in cash and $4.50 worth of Netflix stock per share.
-However, Netflix has now proposed an all-cash offer to eliminate uncertainties caused by stock price volatility.
-The calculation is that by offering a guaranteed payout, Netflix can swiftly win over Warner Bros. shareholders.
+According to Bloomberg News on January 14 (local time), citing sources familiar with the matter, Netflix is discussing a new plan to pay the entire acquisition amount in cash, instead of the originally planned "cash + stock" combination.
+On December 5 of last year, Netflix signed a $72 billion (approximately 106 trillion won) deal to acquire Warner Bros.' film and TV studios and HBO Max, setting the price at $27.75 per share.
+The plan was to pay shareholders $23.25 in cash and $4.50 in Netflix stock per share.
+However, to eliminate uncertainty caused by stock price volatility, Netflix has put forward a full cash offer.
+The calculation is that by offering a clear and certain reward, Netflix can quickly win over Warner Bros. shareholders.

-Netflix is considering an "all-in cash" strategy despite the financial burden because of escalating interference from competitor Paramount.
-After suffering a setback in the early stages of the bidding war and seeing the Warner Bros. board side with Netflix, Paramount has launched a broad legal offensive, including filing lawsuits demanding transparency regarding its dealings with Netflix.
-Paramount has also signaled its intention to pursue a hostile merger and acquisition, hinting at a proxy fight at the upcoming shareholders' meeting.
-As a result, Netflix feels an increasing need to eliminate uncertainty as early as possible.
+The reason Netflix is considering an "all-cash" strategy, even at the risk of greater financial burden, is the intensifying interference from competitor Paramount.
+After suffering setbacks in the early stages of the acquisition battle, Paramount, following the Warner Bros. board's decision to side with Netflix, has recently launched a comprehensive legal offensive, including filing lawsuits demanding transparent disclosure of transaction information with Netflix.
+With a proxy fight expected at the upcoming shareholders' meeting and even hints of a hostile takeover (M&A), Netflix faces a growing need to eliminate uncertainty as early as possible.

-Despite Paramount's obstruction, Netflix is sticking to its own course.
-The company recently submitted its merger and acquisition filing to U.S. regulatory authorities and has begun the approval review process.
-As Paramount tries to delay proceedings through legal battles, the industry is closely watching to see whether Netflix, leveraging its overwhelming financial strength, will be able to close the "deal of the century" ahead of schedule.
+Despite Paramount's obstruction, Netflix is sticking to its own path.
+The company recently submitted an M&A filing to U.S. regulatory authorities and has begun the approval review process.
+As Paramount tries to delay the process through legal battles, the industry is closely watching to see whether Netflix, leveraging its overwhelming financial strength, will be able to close the "deal of the century" ahead of schedule.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.